Top 10 Popular Music Artists of the 2010s Who Most Fell Off Most in the 2020s

 Despite finally scoring a #1 hit on the Billboard Hot 100 in 2020, the following decade was more difficult for Minaj.
 She definitely ruined her career in early 2024 when she released Big Foot, a massively embarrassing diss track aimed at Megan Thee Stallion that is already considered one of the worst songs of all time.

-Lil Wayne Dwayne Michael Carter, Jr. is an American rapper from New Orleans, Louisiana.
-He was discovered by Brian "Baby" "Birdman" Williams at a very young age, and was signed to Cash Money Records, where he would be one quarter of the rap group Hot Boys.
-In the years to follow, he would go on to find his own... read more
+Lil Wayne Dwayne Michael Carter Jr. is an American rapper from New Orleans, Louisiana.
+He was discovered by Brian "Baby" Williams at a young age and signed to Cash Money Records, where he became one-quarter of the rap group Hot Boys.
+He later founded his own label, Young Money Entertainment, signing artists such... read more

 6ix9ine Daniel Hernandez (born May 8, 1996), known by his stage name 6ix9ine, also known as Tekashi69 or simply Tekashi, is an American rapper.
 He is mostly known for his legal issues, particularly his sexual crimes... read more